Malberee/nextui-native/README.md

-# NextUI Native
+# HeroUI Native

-I'm just trying to replicate the design and some functionality of [NextUI](https://github.com/heroui-inc/heroui) for React Native.
+I'm just trying to replicate the design and some functionality of [HeroUI](https://github.com/heroui-inc/heroui) for React Native.
-Many of the components do not have the full functionality of the original NextUI library.
+Many of the components do not have the full functionality of the original HeroUI library.

 Here is a list of some of the components that have already been implemented: